OhDeeOh-Ex/event-simultor/README.md

 ## Latency Analysis

-Per-event latency is visualized using a Log-Scaled Histogram.
+Per-event latency is visualised using a Log-Scaled Histogram.
 This analysis reveals a "long-tail" distribution, typical of high-frequency systems.
 While most events process within a tight microsecond window, the outliers (tail latency) represent the overhead of heap rebalancing and cache misses during high-contention periods.

 ## How to Run